Salted Caramel Apple Crisp

 This salted caramel apple crisp recipe has the perfect balance of salty, tangy, and sweet.
 Topped with a buttery crisp topping.

 In the cooler time of year, it’s time for apple desserts and this salted caramel apple crisp is the perfect fall dessert.
 An apple crisp tastes like apple pie but it’s so much easier to make.
+This salted caramel version uses a homemade caramel sauce.
+The apples are tossed in the sauce, along with a little lemon juice and spices.

 Then they are fitted snugly in a baking dish and topped with a crispy oat crumble topping.
 It’s so delicious when served with a scoop of ice cream.